 St. Eustatius does not have domestic water taxis, but there is a scheduled ferry service to some of the two nearby islands in the Dutch Antilles group.
 The service, which only started in 2012, offers an alternative to making the trip by a 20-minute flight.
 The ferries run Monday to Friday and take around an hour and 30 minutes.

 The Queen Beatrix Medical Center run by the St. Eustatius Health Care Foundation provides medical care on the island, but patients requiring intensive care need to be transported to Sint Maarten.
 The centers strive to ensure exceptional quality care to the patients, putting them centrally, working together with other caregivers in the care process in a responsible and professional manner, using qualified and motivated staff through continuous training, and enhancing their work environment.
 Snowbirds can find doctors and dentists that speak English as well as other languages.

-The tiny island offers a range of interesting budget friendly accommodations like Country Inn, Palm Spring Inn and Villa Rent Statia.
-Talk of the Town Hotel include Papaya Inn, Homestay program, Statia Lodge and The Old Gin House.
+The tiny island offers a range of interesting budget-friendly accommodations like Country Inn, Palm Spring Inn, and Villa Rent Statia.
+Talk of the Town Hotel includes Papaya Inn, Homestay program, Statia Lodge, and The Old Gin House.